morteza1131/jenkins-config/README.md

 - Get all jenkins jobs xml configuration
 - List all jenkins jobs
 - Change scripted pipeline to GitSCM pipeline
-- Store jenkins scripted pipeline script on disk and then use it as jenkins file for GitSCM pipeline config
+- Store jenkins scripted pipeline script on disk and then use it as Jenkinsfile for GitSCM pipeline config
 - Backeup jenkins jobs xml configuration

 ```bash